 However, if your item is located in a niche-market or can bring in a good margin, Amazon can still be a great place to make money.

 In order to sell more, however, you will need to be able to handle your orders efficiently and effectively, in order to delight your customers.
 A mobile ERP solution with an Amazon integration can help you with that and will manage your orders for you.
 It also supports your business in many other areas, such as; CRM, accounting, stock control and many more.

 This will allow you to focus on growing your business and soon Amazon fees won’t even bother you anymore.
-Get in touch and find out what Khaos Control Cloud can do for your business.
+Get in touch and find out what Khaos Control Cloud can do for your business, or check out our 2020 guide to selling on Amazon.